KarrieK/pandas_data_cleaning/README.md

 Rather than venturing down the SQL cleaning route and acknowledging that OpenRefine has its limitations I'm putting together a little cheat sheet on how to clean dirty data using pandas in Jupyter notebook.

-##First steps - take a look at that data
+##First steps - importing data and taking a look

 It's all well and good saying we're going to clean dirty data but do we even know how it's dirty?
 We need to eyeball that sucker and figure how how it looks.